InductiveStep/2020-Russian-constitutional-referendum/README.md

     ## See spec(...) for full column specifications.

-Okay, make a lookup table using a DIRTY for loop:
+Okay, make a lookup table using a DIRTY for-loop:

 ``` r
 wiki_region <- region_match$Region